-- The Chief Executive Officer may reject any Notice of Motion that is vague, but before rejecting it must give the Councillor delivering the notice an opportunity to amend it. - 2) The Chief Executive Officer would regard a Notice of Motion as vague if the general thrust of the motion is unclear.
+- 1) The Chief Executive Officer may reject any Notice of Motion that is vague, beyond Council's powers or if passed would result in Council acting invalidly, but before rejecting it must give the Councillor who lodged the notice an opportunity to amend it. - 2) The Chief Executive Officer would regard a Notice of Motion as vague if the intent of the notice is unclear.
 For example, a mere heading or a motion to the effect "that the matter be discussed", or similar wording, would be insufficient.
-Therefore, a notice should spell out the action proposed by the motion. - The Chief Executive Officer must notify the relevant Councillor of any Notice of Motion which has been rejected and the reasons for its rejection.
+Therefore, a notice should spell out the action proposed by the motion. - 3) The Chief Executive Officer must notify the relevant Councillor of any Notice of Motion which has been rejected and the reasons for its rejection.